ctrueden/ctrueden.github.io/_pages/deus/MagicPsionics.md

 -----
 __Q3:__ How does wish-level magic work for mystics?
 For psions?

-__A3:__ Every mystic source has a maximum sphere cap, above which effects become wish-level (see the [http://restlesswarrior.com/gaming/mystic/techniques.html#wish|wish-level magic] section of the mystic magic guide for an overview of wish-level magic).
-For the ambient energy on Terran colonies, see the sphere levels listed on the ((Worlds)) page.
+__A3:__ Every mystic source has a maximum sphere cap, above which effects become wish-level (see the [wish-level magic](http://restlesswarrior.com/gaming/mystic/techniques.html#wish) section of the mystic magic guide for an overview of wish-level magic).
+For the ambient energy on Terran colonies, see the sphere levels listed on the [Worlds](Worlds) page.
 For psions, this number is equal to their psion level.
 However, regardless of the sphere cap, both mystics and psions must be level 20 or higher to attempt wish-level magic.

 -----
 __Q4:__ How does linking work for mystics?
 For psions?
 Can mystics and psions interlink?

-__A4:__ Linking for mystics and psions works as described in the [http://restlesswarrior.com/gaming/mystic/techniques.html#linking|linking] section of the mystic magic guide.
+__A4:__ Linking for mystics and psions works as described in the [linking](http://restlesswarrior.com/gaming/mystic/techniques.html#linking) section of the mystic magic guide.
 They may freely interlink.

 -----
 __Q5:__ Can mystics and psions link to produce a wish-level effect?